FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 representation of the job [1].
 A copyin

-implementation is then used to
+implementation is

-fetch the userland representation [2] before processing continues.
+then used to fetch the userland representation [2] before processing

-At [3], the kernel considers the operation that's been asked and does file
+At [3], the kernel considers the operation that’s been asked and does

-write access — so it uses fget_write
+file open for write access – so it uses fget_write

 .